dswann101164/azure-noob-blog/posts/2025-12-05-azure-tool-selection-noobs.md

 ---

 **What's your Azure tool journey been like?
-Hit reply and let me know which tool you started with and where you ended up.
-I read every response.**
+Let me know in the comments which tool you started with and where you ended up.**